Swiddis/etoast-site/pages/about.md

 I'm not really a fan of social media, and I'd rather keep this fairly flexible and unprofessional.
-As such, all I'll really link here is [GitHub](https://github.com/Swiddis), though if you really care you can probably find my LinkedIn and guess my Discord.
+As such, all I'll really link here is [GitHub](https://github.com/Swiddis).